mtrudel/bandit/lib/bandit/http2/README.md

 `Bandit.HTTP2.StreamCollection` module manages a collection of streams, allowing for the memory efficient management of complete & yet unborn streams alongside active ones.

-Once a complete header block has been read (or, in the case of push promises, once a push promise request has been processed), a `Bandit.HTTP2.StreamTask` is started to manage the actual calling of the configured `Plug` module for this server, using the `Bandit.HTTP2.Adapter` module as the implementation of the `Plug.Conn.Adapter` behaviour.
+Once a complete header block has been read, a `Bandit.HTTP2.StreamTask` is started to manage the actual calling of the configured `Plug` module for this server, using the `Bandit.HTTP2.Adapter` module as the implementation of the `Plug.Conn.Adapter` behaviour.
 This adapter uses a simple `receive` pattern to listen for messages sent to it from the connection process, a pattern chosen because it allows for easy provision of the blocking-style API required by the `Plug.Conn.Adapter` behaviour.
 Functions in the `Bandit.HTTP2.Adapter` behaviour which write data to the client use `GenServer` calls to the `Bandit.HTTP2.Handler` module in order to pass data to the connection process.

 # Testing